technoknol/Zend-2-Login-Access-Control-Demo/README.md

 A live example is available at http://zf2demo-dawningstreams.rhcloud.com/

+Assuming PHP is installed on your PC, you can also clone this application locally and start it with the following command from the root directory:

+`"C:\php\php.exe" "-S" "localhost:8000" "-t" "public"`

 ## General Structure

 The structure of the code is based on the ZF2 skeleton application.
 However,